South West Rocks, New South Wales: Schools

 South West Rocks has two pre-schools and a Government primary school, South West Rocks Public School.
 There is no high school despite the efforts of the Lower Macleay Valley High School Association.
 High school students travel to Kempsey to one of the three high schools, Melville High School, Kempsey High School or St Paul's Catholic College.
 Some primary school students also travel to St Josephs Primary School, Kempsey East Public School, Kinchela Primary School or Kempsey Adventist School (which is both a pre-kindigarten, primary and secondary school).

+Sport

+The South West Rocks Marlins play in the Hastings District Rugby League competition.